Prework is the first semester of the bootcamp. The class time is the second semester.

 |Lynda.com: Accessing Databases with Object-Oriented PHP|

-If you have any questions, feel free to get in touch.
+If you have any questions, please get in touch.
 We are here to help!
-Please direct all questions to:
+The best way to reach us is Slack, as we are most responsive there.

-Please direct all program related questions to Andrea and all technical and curriculum related questions to either George or Chloe.
+Please direct all program related questions to the Program Manager and all technical and curriculum related questions to an Instructor.